15 Best Things to Do in Fairfield (CT)

 The Rising Sun Tavern

-Fairfield’s old town centre is on a stretch of the Old Post Road between Turney Road and U.S. Route 1.
-The district was placed on the National Register of Historic Places in 1971 and is composed of an ensemble of 75 historic buildings, many of which have been here since the 18th century.
+The district was placed on the National Register of Historic Places in 1971 and is composed of an ensemble of 75 historic buildings.
+I get a little thrill to think that many have been here since the 18th century.

 There’s the town hall, crested by a cupola, as well as a typical New England Town Green, the public library and a variety of handsome old houses.